Table of Contents

 Microscopic (histologic) description

-- Hypercellular stroma with scattered degenerative atypia featuring vacuolated nuclei and smudged chromatin (50% of cases) (Fig. 1)
+- Hypercellular stroma with scattered degenerative atypia featuring vacuolated nuclei and smudged chromatin (50% of cases) (see Micro image 1)

 - Hypercellular stroma with bland spindle stromal cells

-- Benign phyllodes-like, similar to breast, with "leaf like" growth of hypocellular fibrous stroma surfaced by benign prostate epithelium
+- Benign (phyllodes-like, similar to breast) leaf-like growth of hypocellular fibrous stroma surfaced by benign prostate epithelium

 - Myxoid stroma with bland cells, lacking the nodularity seen in benign hyperplasia (Am J Surg Pathol 1998;22:148, Am J Surg Pathol 2006;30:694)

-- STUMP may also have epithelial proliferations which mask its diagnosis: most commonly glandular crowding, prominent basal cell layer, prominent papillary infolding (Am J Surg Pathol 2011;35:898)
+- STUMP may also have epithelial proliferations that mask its diagnosis: most commonly glandular crowding and prominent basal cell layer, followed in frequency by prominent papillary infolding (Am J Surg Pathol 2011;35:898)

 Microscopic (histologic) images